drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 # init/
 Generic kernel startup code (the platform-specific stuff lies in `arch/<your_architecture>`).
-This is where the kernel startup routines live, like `startup_kernel()` - the kernel function that takes over after the your machine is done with architecture-specific provisioning.
+This is where the kernel startup routines live, like `startup_kernel()` - the kernel function that takes over after your machine is done with architecture-specific provisioning.

 # ipc/
 `ipc/` is where inter-process communication code lives (what a twist! :smile:).
-Pipes, shared memory, message queues etc. are the name of the game.
+Pipes, shared memory, message queues is what you'll find there.

 # kernel/
 This is the home of all things that make Linux a real kernel: